Muzosh/multos-card-on-the-web/README.md

 # nextcloud-with-smartcards

-This is a sample project for:
+This is a sample proof-of-work project for expanding my skills in:

 - MultOS card programming using SmartDeck (for libraries and Mel API) and MUtil (for application loading)
 - Python socket programming that allows local connector communicating with remote Nextcloud server